oleksandr3010/oleksandr3010.github.io/_posts/2025-02-28-assignment1.md

 ---
-title: "Assignment 1"
+title: "Assignment 1: Working with a Corpus - What can we really read from a distance?"
 excerpt_separator: ""
+author_profile: false
 categories:
-    - Blog
+    - Assignments
 tags:
+    - Assignment1
+    - corpus
-    - readability
+    - distant reading
 ---

 # Working With A Corpus